Media and Journalism Major, B.A.

 The degree earned is a bachelor of arts in media and journalism.
 Two areas of study are offered: a concentration in advertising/public relations and a concentration in journalism.
 Areas of study are not noted on the diploma.
 Some courses are required for all majors in the school, and each area of study has specific course requirements.

 Students must complete a minimum of 39 credits in media and journalism with a grade point average of 2.0 or better.
 A grade of C- or less in a MEJO course will not be counted in the minimum number of media and journalism credits required for graduation; the course must be retaken if it is required for the major.
 If the course is not specifically required, then another course that meets the requirement the first course was meeting may be taken in its stead.
 During a student's senior year, they must complete a capstone course specific to their area of study.
-MEJO 393 cannot be counted in the minimum of 39 credit hours required but will count in the total 120-credit hours required by the University.
+MEJO 393 cannot be counted in the minimum of 39 credit hours required but will count in the total 120 credit hours required by the University.
 Additionally, students must complete a minimum of six credits to satisfy the school's government/politics as well as ethical and civic values requirements.
 The school will normally accept only six credit hours of media and journalism courses taken at other institutions.
 The school typically does not accept transfer credit for MEJO 153.
+To request a review of eligible courses, students should submit a Transfer Credit Request Form through Connect Carolina.

 More than perhaps any other field, media and journalism requires a strong foundation in word usage, grammar, punctuation, and other writing skills.
 Students must score at least 70 percent on the school’s usage and grammar examination as a condition for graduation.
 The examination is administered several times throughout the academic year as well as during the summer.

 Students are responsible for monitoring their Tar Heel Tracker and are encouraged to consult with an adviser in the school at least once a semester to ensure that they are on track to fulfill all graduation requirements.
+At the end of each semester, students are advised to also download a summary report for their records.
 Specific information about graduation requirements, advising, registration, and other procedures is also available on the school’s website.

 The school cannot guarantee that courses needed to satisfy a student’s degree requirements will be offered during summer school.
 Students who plan to complete degree requirements in summer school should be aware that low enrollments sometimes force the school to cancel certain courses or sections during either or both summer sessions.